annejan/PyQtPass/artwork/README.md

 ## License

 The PyQtPass logo currently in flux and licensed under the WTFPL

+The Lato font by Lukasz Dziedzic is released under the SIL Open Font License

 The ./updateicons.sh script is EUPL 1.2 Licensed